GhentCDH/Qualtrics-map-tool/README.md

 - Draw polygons on an OpenStreetMap base layer
 - Geocoder search bar (powered by Esri) to navigate to any place
-- Automatic region detection: drawn polygons are matched against predefined regions (Belgium, Netherlands, Aruba, Curaçao, Sint Maarten, Suriname) and labelled accordingly
+- Automatic region detection: drawn polygons are matched against predefined regions (in this case: Belgium, Netherlands, Aruba, Curaçao, Sint Maarten, Suriname) and labelled accordingly
 - Supports multiple drawings per question (one per matrix row)
 - Persists drawings when navigating back to a previously answered question
 - Hidden WKT and region fields in the Qualtrics matrix are written automatically — no manual data entry required